Redesigning a hospital mobile app with hospitality and patient experience in mind.

 Extending the redesign beyond the capstone.

 Due to time constraints, our team wasn’t able to fully incorporate the insights from Maze testing into another iteration.
-With more time, I'd like to explore how we could improve the map and wayfinding experience for wheelchair users (and explore filtering on the map interface), and how we could further refine the search filters to avoid overwhelming users.
+With more time, I'd like to explore how we could improve the map experience for first time visitors, and how we could further refine the search filters to give users more personalized resources.

 Learnings & Lessons

-I'm very proud of my team and the work we were able to accomplish in 5 months.
+I'm very proud of my team and the work we were able to accomplish!
 Along the way, I also carried some valuable lessons that I'll take with me into my next role:

-• Learn to dig not only into your user's needs, but also the needs of your team: I went into this capstone with the mindset that no task was out of my scope.
-The non-design tasks I supported (drafting recruitment email pitches, creating interview and survey questions, and writing research summary reports) helped me to see the bigger picture and understand how we all collectively advocate for the user.
+Learn to dig not only into your user's needs, but also the needs of your team: I went into this capstone with the mindset that no task was out of my scope.
+The non-design tasks I supported (drafting recruitment email pitches, creating interview and survey questions, and writing research summary reports) helped me to see the bigger picture and understand how we all collectively advocate for the user, even if we bring different strengths and areas of expertise.

-• Tradeoffs are in everything: Decision paralysis was very common.
-In those moments, I focused on articulating tradeoffs of each solution and keeping our North Star (helping users discover hospital resources) in mind.
+Tradeoffs are in everything: In moments of decision paralysis, I focused on articulating tradeoffs of each solution and keeping a strict focus (helping users discover hospital resources) in mind.
 This process made me a lot more confident in my recommendations to the team, and allowed me to gather feedback for more iterations!